-Those who are enthusiasts of shock comics know that even if the graphic novel sounds like a buzzword of this and the previous generations, they actually existed when EC comics began publishing horror genre comics.
+Those who are enthusiasts of horror genre comics know that even if the graphic novel sounds like a buzzword of this and the previous generations, they actually existed when EC comics began publishing horror genre comics.
 Some of the lines that EC had were definitely of the graphic novel form, but back then in the nineteen-fifties, they called the format picto-fiction.

 Nevertheless, audiences didn’t seem to appreciate picto-fiction too much back then.
 Sixty-plus years later, things are much different, and growing in a graphic novel environment made me accept the old ones.

 I guess that the baby boomers and the generation before them rejected graphic novels because in a world where the TV was new, to go through an EC graphic novel was too many words for too few visuals.
 They could keep loving regular comics, but graphic novels might have been too much to read when the novelty was audiovisual.

 Horror fandom has a heavy presence in Second Life, the life simulator.
 Virtual worlds in general have a great potential for horror fans.
 They allow for the recreation of all things shock, and even to improve on the real thing with the malleability advantages that a simulation has over the real thing.

 Let me give an example.
 In a Second Life ghost train, I’ve seen the wet dream of the ghost train fan realized.